gauravfodekar/NodeJSNotes/README.md

 By following these practices, you can better protect sensitive data in your Node.js application.
 Remember that security is an ongoing concern, and it's essential to stay informed about best practices and emerging security threats.
 Additionally, consider implementing security audits and code reviews to identify and address potential security vulnerabilities.

-43 #what is settimeout function give simple syntax for it ?
+43. # what is settimeout function give simple syntax for it ?
 ANswer:The `setTimeout` function is a built-in JavaScript function used to schedule the execution of a specified function (or a code snippet) after a specified delay, measured in milliseconds.
 It's commonly used for tasks that should occur after a certain time delay, such as animations, updating data, or triggering events.

 Here's the simple syntax for the `setTimeout` function: